rickycarpainter/CS256/TASKLIST.md

  - [ ] teacher outline
  - [x] style answers
  - [x] add pictures! :)
+ - [x] add input boxes for typing new answers and questions

 ## Javascript
+ - [ ] hide ask new question box (display: none;) and show on click Ask New
  - [ ] load questions and answers ordered
  - [ ] sort by
  - [ ] viewcount